-Spain has lifted its state of emergency but various parts of the country have local lockdowns.
-Elsewhere, including the Canaries, we’re in a stage known as the New Normal, likely to last until Spain declares an end to the health emergency which is likely to be only when a vaccine is developed or a guaranteed treatment becomes available.
-The rules were last modified by both Spanish and Canarian Governments on 14 August 2020 (see the two updates of that date below for detail), and their main effects for us personally are:
+As of 25 October, and after a very long road (see HERE), the state of emergency that was lifted has been reimposed for most of the country.
+The Canaries are exempt from this at present.
+Here, we’re in a stage known as the New Normal, likely to last until Spain declares an end to the health emergency which is likely to be only when a vaccine is developed or a guaranteed treatment becomes available.
+At present, Tenerife is in what we can call Special Meaures, extra restrictions because of the rate of infection (see 25 September and subsequent updates below).
+The principal rules were last modified by both Spanish and Canarian Governments on 14 August 2020 (see the two updates of that date and of 17 August below for detail), and their main effects for us personally are:

 - face masks must be worn by everyone of 6 years of age and above at all times whether or not 1.5m distancing is possible.
-This applies to all public spaces, indoors and out, all people in work, and including beaches and swimming pools (except when swimming or sunbathing in a designated zone), catering establishments (except specifically when eating, but must be worn between sips of a drink if not eating), public transport or cars shared with others from a different household.
+Fabric masks are legal but if attending a hospital or doctor’s surgery, masks must be of the hygenic or surgical type from a chemist or sanitary provisions supplier.
+The requirement to wear a mask applies to all public spaces, indoors and out, all people in work, and including beaches and swimming pools (except when swimming or sunbathing in a designated zone), catering establishments (except specifically when eating, but must be worn between sips of a drink if not eating), public transport or cars shared with others from a different household.
 Exemptions exist for those with certified medical conditions

-- smoking is permitted in outdoor public spaces if 2m distancing can be guaranteed but is banned in the outside areas of all bars, restaurants, etc regardless of distancing.
+- smoking is banned in the outside areas of all bars, restaurants, etc., and in any outdoor public spaces unless the smoker is alone, motionless, and can guarantee 2m distancing from anyone else.
 Smoking is already banned throughout Spain in enclosed public spaces like bars, restaurants, airports, as well as outside schools, hospitals, etc

 - Physical distancing of 1.5m wherever possible